jansgreen/zero-tv/README.md

     - jQuery: came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
     - Git: was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
     - GitHub: is used to store the projects code after being pushed from Git.
+    - Stripe: used with javascripts language, to proccess all payment of the zero-tv.

 5. Languages Used
     - HTML5